spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/offloading-tutorial/offloading-gameplay-changes.md

 ### GDKCharacter

-The CrashBot and the Player does not use the ACrossServerPawn.
-Instead, they implement the GDKCharacter base class which uses the same take damage override pattern to enable the cross server interaction.
+The CrashBot and the Player does not use the `ACrossServerPawn`.
+Instead, they implement the `GDKCharacter` base class which uses the same take damage override pattern to enable the cross server interaction.

 ### Turrets